We urge you to read this page. Being aware could save your dog's life!

 We have had 4 of our own dogs with this condition - we saved two but two died very painful deaths because we were unable to get to a vet

 quickly enough to save them.

-Below is an email that we received who had read this page, saved the chart below and was
+Below is an email that we received who had read this page, saved the chart below, was able to act when

 BLOAT” did occur and saved her boxer

 "Dear Jackie & Pete,

 I don't know if you remember me, the crazy Belgian doctor who gave up her job for her rescue boxer, but now I'm sending this email to sincerely thank you.

 After reading your bloat flow chart, I printed it and put it in my wallet.

 Yesterday evening, Watson had his usual dinner and afterwards I took him to play with his Jack Russell friends who are a 25 minute drive away.

 He started playing as usual and afterwards my friend and I were having a drink (thank god I didn't have my usual glass of wine) and Watson